-Explore our Bees & Botanicals™ fragrance candle collections, made with a 100% sustainably harvested blend of bees and vegetable wax for the ultimate clean natural burn.
+Explore our Bees & Botanicals™ fragrance candle collections, made with a 100% sustainably harvested blend of natural bees and vegetable wax for the ultimate clean burn.
 Say no to burning paraffin or mineral waxes.

-Our fragrances are created in collaboration with leading international perfumers, combining the finest botanicals and essential oils and utilising cutting-edge perfumery techniques.
+Our British-made fragrances are created in collaboration with leading international perfumers, combining the finest botanicals and essential oils and utilising cutting-edge perfumery techniques.
 CRANBOURN® supports bee and pollinator conservation.
 We are certified and accredited by B Corp, Leaping Bunny (Cruelty-Free International) and the Vegetarian Society. #AnotherWay

 The Evolution of Bees